mmoore483/project1-htmlcss/README.md

 For users interested in the history of the site, they may include an enquiry on the Contact Us form.
 This need would be better with the future feature of a history page copmplete with timeline.

+The entire website was tested using a [chrome extension](https://chrome.google.com/webstore/detail/lets-get-color-blind/bkdgdianpkfahpkmphgehigalpighjck/related?hl=en) to ensure it is legible for those with different types of colour blindness.
+Whilst the accent colour varied a lot, all text was still legible due to the white text overlayed.

 ## Validator Testing